 Melanie mentioned the logo was on an award letter from the sponsor.
 I explained, “It needs to be scanned.
 Or better yet, tell Karen to contact the sponsor and request a logo file to use in her brochure.”

-Later, an idea came to me, and I called Karen.
+An idea came to me later and I called Karen.
 “Take a photo of the letter with your phone and email it to me.
 Get close and shoot as straight as possible.”
 It worked perfectly.
 The letterhead was a simple type solution with no icon.
 I identified the typeface and color and added a “faux” logo to the other sponsor logos.
 We used the same method for the final “missing” logo.
 The brochure was complete, Karen gave her approval, and I sent a high-resolution PDF to the printer.